Atthaualpha/knowledge-abyss/git/TRACKING.md

 ## Where tracking information is stored?

 To see how git manage the relation between a branch and its tracking branch, check your local config file, that is inside `.git` directory, there git store all branches with the branch that is tracking in the *merge* property.

+## Show Tracking branch

+In order to see what tracking branch has a specific branch use the command

+> `git branch -vv`

+This will list all branches with their respective tracking branch

+You can also filter a specific branch using:

+> `git branch -vv -l <branch>`

+This information is also available with the `git status` command.